Avaiga/taipy-doc/docs/knowledge_base/tips/scenarios/index.md

 ## Scenario Configuration and Creation

-To make a Taipy scenario, users can use the "Config.configure_scenario_from_tasks()" method.
-They need to set certain things like the scenario's ID, the pipelines it uses, how often it runs, what it compares, and its properties.
-If a scenario only has one pipeline configuration, users can create it directly from that task configuration.
+To instantiate a Taipy scenario, users first need to configure it with the "Config.configure_scenario()" method.
+They need to set certain things like a name, the tasks it uses, how often it runs, what it compares, and its properties.
+Then users can create a scenario with the `create_scenario()` method passing as a parameter the scenario configuration.

 ![Scenario Configuration and Creation](scenario_2.png){width=100%}